Jeremiah33-3/C-and-Computer-Organisation/C-Language.md

   - exceution of statements inside the curly braces (definition, body of the main() function)
 - Sub-programs: user-declared functions

+Notes on preprocessor directives:
+- it provides inclusion of header files, macro expansions, conditional compilation (under circumstances, code that is produced can change, and we can set what the code is compiled for what processor)
+- cs2100 focuses on header files and macro expansions
+- macro expansions
+  - define a macro for a constant value and can even take arguments
+  - #define PI 3.142 e.g.
+  - C compiler will substitute every code that matches the macro defined with the value specified during compilation.
+  - do not put semicolon at the end

 ## [Tokens](https://www.geeksforgeeks.org/tokens-in-c/?ref=lbp)

 > smallest individual element in C that is meaningful to the compiler.